-- 37. The FReM requires the inclusion of a Parliamentary Accountability report and, for Scottish government bodies, the requirements are reflected in the SPFM.
+- 39. The FReM requires the inclusion of a Parliamentary Accountability report and, for Scottish government bodies, the requirements are reflected in the SPFM.
 The disclosures required are: - Fees and charges for each service where the full annual cost is £1 million or more, or (if lower) where the amount of the income and full cost of the service are material to the financial statements: - Financial objective performance against that objective.
-The standard approach to setting charges for public services is full cost recovery but the SPFM lists some exceptions e.g. subsidised services. - Full cost of the service. - o Income from charging for the service. - Surplus or deficit. - Disclosure of contingent liabilities, specifically enforceable undertakings given in the form of a guarantee or indemnity which would bind the body into providing the resources in the event of the guarantee or indemnity maturing; or a letter or general statement of comfort which could be considered to impose a moral obligation. - Disclosure of total losses exceeding £300,000 and total special payments exceeding £300,000. - 38.
-It is not envisaged that the Parliamentary Accountability disclosures will require to be completed by most institutions unless they are material.
+The standard approach to setting charges for public services is full cost recovery but the SPFM lists some exceptions e.g. subsidised services. - Full cost of the service. - Income from charging for the service. - Surplus or deficit. - Disclosure of contingent liabilities, specifically enforceable undertakings given in the form of a guarantee or indemnity which would bind the body into providing the resources in the event of the guarantee or indemnity maturing; or a letter or general statement of comfort which could be considered to impose a moral obligation. - Disclosure of total losses exceeding £300,000 and total special payments exceeding £300,000. - 40.
+It is not envisaged that the Parliamentary Accountability disclosures will require to be completed by most institutions unless they are material. - 41.
+The Accountability report should be signed and dated by the Principal or Executive Director.